TomatenKuchenDEV/docs/docs/sticky.md

 ### Channel {#channel}

-In which channel the sticky message should be send.
+In which channel the sticky message should be pinned to the bottom.

+The bot at least needs the permission "Manage Messages" to work.

 ### Respond to bots {#reply-to-bots}

-Whether TomatenKuchen should respond to other bots when they send a message into the channel.
-If disabled the bot only responds to humans.
+Whether the bot should respond to other bots when they send a message into the channel.
+If disabled TK only responds to humans.